dj-urg/digital-methods-coding-introduction/getting-started.md

 # Step 5: Explore and Customize VS Code (Optional)

-### Install Additional Extensions
+### Practical VS Code Extensions for Beginners

 VS Code's flexibility and extensibility come from its vast library of extensions.
 Here are some recommended extensions to enhance your coding experience:

-- **GitLens**: Supercharge the Git capabilities built into VS Code.
-It allows you to visualize code authorship at a glance, navigate through Git repositories, and much more.
+- **Python**: Essential for any Python development.
+This extension provides rich support for Python, including IntelliSense, linting, debugging, and more.

+- **Jupyter**: If you're working with Jupyter Notebooks, this extension allows you to create, edit, and run Jupyter notebooks directly in VS Code.

-- **Prettier**: An opinionated code formatter that enforces a consistent style by parsing your code and reprinting it with its own rules.
+- **Prettier**: An opinionated code formatter that helps enforce consistent style across your codebase.
+It automatically formats your code on save, ensuring it adheres to best practices.
-- **Bracket Pair Colorizer**: This extension highlights matching brackets with colors, making it easier to see which brackets match in your code.
-- **Python Docstring Generator**: Automatically generate docstrings for your Python functions and methods according to your preferred style (e.g., Google, Sphinx).

 - **Live Server**: Launch a local development server with a live reload feature for static and dynamic pages.
-- **Markdown Preview Enhanced**: If you're working with Markdown files, this extension provides a rich preview of your content, including LaTeX equations, diagrams, and more.
-- **Jupyter**: As mentioned earlier, this extension is essential for those working with Jupyter Notebooks within VS Code.
+This is incredibly useful for web development, allowing you to see changes in real-time as you code.

+- **Bracket Pair Colorizer**: This extension highlights matching brackets with different colors, making it easier to navigate complex code, especially when dealing with nested structures.

+- **GitLens**: Enhances the Git capabilities built into VS Code.
+It allows you to visualize code changes, see who made what changes, and explore the history of your files.
+It's an excellent tool for learning and managing version control.

+- **Python Docstring Generator**: Automatically generates docstrings for your Python functions and methods according to your preferred style (e.g., Google, Sphinx).
+This is particularly useful for writing clean, well-documented code.

+- **Markdown All in One**: Provides comprehensive support for Markdown files, including shortcuts for formatting, table of contents generation, and more.
+It's a simpler alternative to Markdown Preview Enhanced, making it easier for beginners to work with Markdown documents.

 To install these extensions:
 1. Click on the **Extensions** view icon on the sidebar (or press `Ctrl+Shift+X` / `Cmd+Shift+X`).